 Ordinarily, you must receive your care from physicians, hospitals, and other providers who contract with us.
 However, we are part of the Kaiser Permanente Medical Care Program, and if you are visiting another Kaiser Permanente service area, you can receive visiting member care from designated providers in that area.
 See Section 5(h), Special features, for more details.
-We also pay for certain follow-up services or continuing care services while you are traveling outside the service area, as described in Section 5(h); and for emergency care obtained from any non-Plan provider, as described in Section 5(d), Emergency services/accidents.
+We also pay for certain follow-up services or continuing care services while you are traveling outside the service area or for dependent children outside of the service area, as described in Section 5(h); and for emergency care obtained from any non-Plan provider, as described in Section 5(d), Emergency services/accidents.
 We will not pay for any other health care services.